 WARNING this build is intended primarily for debugging purposes.
 It might have a somewhat slower performance, higher memory requirements and panic saves don’t always work (in case of a crash there is a higher chance of losing progress).

 When debugging crashes it can be very useful to get more information about what exactly went wrong.
 There are many tools that can detect common issues and provide useful information.
 Two such tools that are best used together are AddressSanitizer (ASan) and UndefinedBehaviorSanitizer (UBSan).
 To use them you’ll need to enable them when compiling angband:

 ./configure [options] SANITIZE_FLAGS="-fsanitize=undefined -fsanitize=address" make

 Note that compiling with this tools will require installing additional dependancies: libubsan libasan (names of the packages might be different in your distribution).

-There is probably a way to get these tools to work on Windows and Mac OS.
+There is probably a way to get these tools to work on Windows.
 If you know how, please add the information to this file.

 This build now also uses autotools, so should be very similar to the Linux build.
 Open the MinGW shell (MSYS) by running msys.bat then run these commands:

 ./autogen.sh ./configure --enable-win make

 Following build, to get the program to run, you need to copy the executable from the src directory into the top-level dir, and copy 2 DLLs (libpng12.dll and zlib1.dll) from src/win/dll to the top-level dir